tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

 ### 10. Student Do: Categorical Property Evaluation (15 min)

-Students complete an activity and code out a parallel categories plot.
-Students will use the plot to visualize the dimensions and categories evaluated during real estate property assessments.
+In this activity, students will code out a parallel categories plot and use it to visualize the dimensions and categories evaluated during real estate property assessments.

 Encourage students to work in teams and collaborate on the information-seeking process.
-Indicate that even when working in teams, each student will still need to complete the activity.
+Inform students that even if they work in groups, each individual will need to complete the activity.

-* Instruct the TAs to circulate to provide the teams with any troubleshooting assistance.
+* Instruct the TAs to circulate to provide any troubleshooting assistance.

-Additionally, keep an eye out during the activity for students who finish early.
-Find a student volunteer who is willing to present and describe the story being told by the documentation.
-Explain to the volunteer that they will have to present their plot to the class and tell the story of the data by interacting with the plot.
+Keep an eye out for students who finish the activity early.
+Find a student volunteer willing to present in front of the class, and explain that they will need to describe the story of the data by interacting with the plot.

 Data for this activity was acquired from [catalog.data.gov](https://catalog.data.gov/dataset/allegheny-county-property-assessments).